 Tenant displacement due to renovations or demolition and redevelopment has been an issue across the Metro Vancouver region in recent years.
-Many municipalities are challenged by maintaining suitable rental housing stock, while tenants find it difficult to find affordable alternative units^{6,7}.
-Additionally, the Province's RTB finds itself "overwhelmed" with the demand for tenant support8.
+Many municipalities are challenged by maintaining suitable rental housing stock, while tenants find it difficult to find affordable alternative units.
+Additionally, the Province's RTB finds itself "overwhelmed" with the demand for tenant support.

-- In New Westminster, tenants who recently received eviction notices for major renovations to their building have only been able to find alternative units that either charge much higher rents, have long wait lists, or are reported to have poor management^{9,10}.
-Tenants in another New Westminster apartment also experiencing evictions, found alternative apartment units double their current rental rate11. - In Vancouver, some tenants are seeing rent increases of more than 50% after major renovations to rental units they once occupied12. - In the District of North Vancouver, recently evicted long term tenants noted the significant challenge of finding suitable units in an affordable price range.
-Some have found alternative housing, but with significantly less
+- In New Westminster, tenants who recently received eviction notices for major renovations to their building have only been able to find alternative units that either charge much higher rents, have long wait lists, or are reported to have poor management.
+Tenants in another New Westminster apartment also experiencing evictions, found alternative apartment units double their current rental rate. - In Vancouver, some tenants are seeing rent increases of more than 50% after major renovations to rental units they once occupied.

 - Renoviction: a colloquial term used to describe the eviction of a tenant on the grounds of major construction to a building or unit.
 The RTA requires landlords to have the required permits and approvals prior to issuing a notice to end tenancy. - Demoviction: a colloquial term used to describe the eviction of a tenant on the grounds of demolishing a rental unit.
-The RTA requires landlords to have the required permits and approvals prior to issuing a notice to end tenancy. - Policy: means a municipal policy with provisions to ensure tenants in rental buildings that are impacted by demolition and redevelopment are notified, compensated, and assisted in finding new suitable housing, beyond the requirements of the RTA. - First Right of Refusal: for housing, means a contractual right that gives the holder (renter) the option to enter into a lease with the owner of a unit prior to any third party.
+The RTA requires landlords to have the required permits and approvals prior to issuing a notice to end tenancy. - Tenant Relocation Assistance Policy: means a municipal policy with provisions to ensure tenants in rental buildings that are impacted by demolition and redevelopment are notified, compensated, and assisted in finding new suitable housing, beyond the requirements of the RTA. - First Right of Refusal: for housing, means a contractual right that gives the holder (renter) the option to enter into a lease with the owner of a unit prior to any third party. - In the District of North Vancouver, recently evicted long term tenants noted the significant challenge of finding suitable units in an affordable price range.
+Some have found alternative housing, but with significantly less